 The link between progesterone and a woman’s appetite isn’t fully understood yet.
 But there are several different theories about how it causes changes in food cravings.

-In addition, progesterone increases appetite at this time as it stimulates the activity of another hormone called ghrelin (1).
+Progesterone may increase appetite at this time by stimulating the activity of another hormone called ghrelin (1).
 Ghrelin is the ‘hunger’ hormone that plays a role in increasing appetite and fat storage.
 It’s produced by cells in your stomach and makes you feel hungry so you’ll eat more and use less energy than usual (3).

 Serotonin is the feel-good neurotransmitter in your brain that makes you happy, which can reduce anxiety and depression (11).
 Carbs trigger the production of serotonin.
-A high carb diet can actually help battle mild cases of depression, so don’t be surprised if you find yourself craving pastries or doughnuts while taking progesterone supplements or going through menopause.
+A high carb diet can actually help battle mild cases of depression, so don’t be surprised if you find yourself craving pastries or doughnuts while your hormones are fluctuating due to your menstrual cycle or perimenopause.

-Insulin resistance appears to be one of the factors linked with increased hunger when using progesterone supplements.
+Insulin resistance appears to be one of the factors linked with increased progesterone.

 High Cortisol Levels

 Finally, high cortisol levels have been shown to affect appetite regulation through a similar mechanism as those explained above.
-High levels of cortisol also stimulates NPY production and increases appetite as well resulting in increased insulin resistance and fat storage (8).
+High levels of cortisol may also increase appetite as well resulting in increased insulin resistance and fat storage (8).

-Progesterone supplements are known to cause an increase in cortisol levels in some women, which can lead to weight gain if you eat more due to an increased appetite (14).
+Both progesterone and cortisol may be released in response to stress, which can lead to weight gain if you eat more due to an increased appetite (14).